ivan-kobzar/react-create-context/README.md

-This is a simple state/store utility for React based on Hooks, Context API and localStorage synchronization (optional)
+This is a simple state/store utility for React based on Hooks, Context API and localStorage synchronization (optional).
+Safe to use with SSR.
 ## Main Features

 - createContextStore based on Flux architecture (useReducer)